Why HR is Going Agile in 2023

 HR must reflect the organizations it serves.
 In the past, this meant building career models around the hierarchical structures those organizations were built on.

 However, applications of business agility break down and flatten those traditional structures, which translates to HR’s need to reflect those changes in their operations and what they are able to support.
-Organizations that aim to achieve business agility must reform their approach to HR.
-If they don’t, they risk failing to provide the talent enablement, performance acceleration, growth paths, etc., those Agile practitioners need to thrive.
+Organizations that aim to achieve business agility without reforming how they approach HR risk failing to provide the talent enablement and growth paths, etc. that those Agile practitioners need to thrive.

 Bringing HR into the Agile fold requires broader collaboration between individuals and teams across functions.
 By getting more involved in cross-functional teams that include other functions, HR can both get a better understanding of the challenges people are facing across the organization and be better placed to provide value outside of their silo.